 On 14 July 2015, the Supreme Court of B.C. handed down an unprecedented judgment J.P. v.
 British Columbia (Children and Family Development), 2015 BCSC 1216.
 This is the first case in Canadian legal history in which child protection workers are found liable for misfeasance in public office, breach of fiduciary duty and breach of the standard of care.
 Findings therein confirm our views and support the merit of our cause.
 Continuous litigations between JP and the MCFD are summarized in JP Aftermath.
 Our commentary on the Plecas Review Part 1: Decision Time was published on 4 January 2016.
-If you have evidence of misfeasance or abuse of children in foster care, please come forward and call us at our hot line 250-590-2243.
+If you have evidence of misfeasance or abuse of children in foster care, please come forward and contact us.

 Our site contains vast amount of information on child protective services (CPS).
 Please hover your mouse over the navigation icons below to access the most frequently sought information by various categories of browsers.

 Removal of a 9-Year Old Autistic Girl in Abbotsford, British Columbia (16 June 2011)